Sreenidhi-A/Egg_size_classification/README.md

-EGG SIZE CLASSIFICATION AND ACCURACY OF WEIGHT PREDICTION USING MACHINE LEARNING & DEEP LEARNING ALGORITHMS
+EGG SIZE CLASSIFICATION DEEP LEARNING ALGORITHMS

 It is clear that the egg is very important in human food basket.
 Offspring size is a fundamental trait in disparate biological fields of study.
 Egg size may be the third most important factor in determining